tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 example, say we have a string `s` of UTF-8 code units that we would like to iterate over to produce UTF-32 code points.
 If the last code unit in `s` is `0xe0`, we should expect two more code units to follow.
-They are not present, though, becuase `0xe0` is the last code unit.
+They are not present, though, because `0xe0` is the last code unit.
 Now consider how you would implement `operator++()` for an iterator `iter` that transcodes from UTF-8 to UTF-32.
 If you advance far enough to get the next UTF-32 code point in each call to `operator++()`, you may run off the end of `s` when you find `0xe0`